What is Cannabis sativa?

 What is the best way to harvest and dry Cannabis sativa?

-Harvesting Cannabis sativa is typically done by cutting the mature plants at the base.
-The plants should then be hung upside down in a dark and well-ventilated area with temperatures around 70-80°F (21-27°C) and humidity around 45-55%.
-Once the buds are dry and the stems snap instead of bending, they are ready for further curing and storage.
+Harvesting typically involves cutting mature plants at the base.
+They are then hung upside down in a dark, ventilated space at around 70–80°F (21–27°C) and 45–55% humidity.
+Drying is considered complete when stems snap instead of bending, allowing for further storage preparation.

 Back to blog